 “I knew I wanted a family-oriented business that would allow me the flexibility to grow and also raise a family.
 I’m now happily able to balance my family life and my professional life with a growing number of clients each month.”

 Want to find out more about starting your own bookkeeping business?
-Check out this free training from Bookkeeper Business Launch.
+Check out this free training from the Bookkeepers.

 John Cole is a systems engineer who is a copywriter—he even calls himself the Copy Engineer!
 John has found a ton of success in this field because, as he puts it, he’s “a copywriter who understands technology.”
 This unique perspective differentiates John from other writers who may not share the same background.